-— use integer variables of kind atomic_int_kind and logical variables of kind atomic_logical_kind and use atomic intrinsic subroutines including atomic_define, atomic_ref and atomic_or to guarantee sequential access;
+4. use integer variables of kind atomic_int_kind and logical variables of kind atomic_logical_kind and use atomic intrinsic subroutines including atomic_define, atomic_ref and atomic_or to guarantee sequential access;

-— use the event post statement in one image and the corresponding event wait statement on another image to impose sequential ordering;
+5. use the event post statement on one image and the corresponding event wait statement on another image to impose sequential ordering;

-— use the critical construct to limit execution of a section of code to one image at a time; if performance using critical sections is unacceptable, use locks and perform analysis to show correct lock behaviour;
+6. use the critical construct to limit execution of a section of code to one image at a time; if performance using critical sections is unacceptable, use locks and perform analysis to show correct lock behaviour;